Katze rollt auf Boden. Wann kommt Tier in Pubertät: Symptome, typische Pubertätsprobleme

 "Should I have my cat neutered during puberty?"

-Yes, neutering can solve many hormonal behavioral problems and provide health benefits.
+Yes, castration can resolve many hormonal behavioral problems and offer health benefits.

-Your cat's puberty is an exciting, yet challenging, phase.
-With patience, understanding, and the right measures, you can master this time together.
-The most important points at a glance:
+Your cat's puberty is an exciting but also challenging phase.
+With patience, understanding, and the right approach, you can navigate this time together.
+Here's an overview of the most important points:

 • When do cats reach puberty?
 Usually between 6 and 12 months.

-• What's happening?
+• What happens?
 Hormonal changes, physical growth, and behavioral changes.

-• How to deal with this?
-Consistency, activity, and, if necessary, castration.
+• How to deal with it?
+Consistency, keeping them occupied, and castration if necessary.

 Back to blog